lishiyo/twincore-prototype/memory-bank/v0/systemPatterns.md

         *   `qdrant_setup.py`: Logic specific to Qdrant setup.
         *   `neo4j_setup.py`: Logic specific to Neo4j setup.
         *   `__init__.py`: Orchestrates the individual setup steps (e.g., `initialize_databases`).
+    *   **Resource Management:** Only use global singletons or `@lru_cache` for stateless utilities that don't depend on event loops (e.g., configuration loading, embedding service).
+For services with event loop dependencies (e.g., Neo4j connections), create fresh instances for each request.

 **How This Addresses Extensibility:**